How the GBP audit score is calculated

 See your own GBP score

-Run a free GBP audit in under 30 seconds.
+Run a free GBP audit in under a minute.
 No signup, no credit card.
 Then work through the checklist to lift each category.

 Frequently asked questions